Andy-James-Osborne/DevHub/README.md

 ## Future Features:

-+ DM messages- To enable user to have a connect link to their own private chat room with another users
++ DM messages- To enable a user to have a direct link to their own private chat room with another user.

-+ Follower post feed- To only be able to see the users that you follow post feed
++ Follower post feed- To only be able to see the users that you are following on the post feed.

-+ Following users- The ability to follow users you are intrested in
++ Following users- The ability to follow users you are intrested in.

 + Unfollow users- The ability to unfollow any users that are no longer of interest.